The village of Egmont on the Sunshine Coast was settled in the late 1890s by a few families of First Nations and Portuguese ancestry.

 Each has thousands of islands, bays and coves for visitors to explore.
 The surrounding mountains and islands prevent strong winds from forming large waves in our area, unlike along the outer coastline.
 It is the perfect place to develop your kayaking skills.

 Close by are some truly incredible natural destinations, such as the Skookumchuck Rapids, Hotham Sound & Freil Falls, and Princess Louisa Inlet’s Chatterbox Falls.
-West Coast Wilderness Lodge offers boat cruises, float plane trips, helicopter tours and guided nature hikes to these natural wonders and others.
+West Coast Wilderness Lodge offers boat cruises, float plane trips and guided kayak adventures to these natural wonders and others.

 The area around Egmont also has several peaceful lakes to explore.
 Waugh, North, Klein and Ruby Lake are the closest.
-Ask the front desk staff for directions – arrangements can be made for a canoe drop-off and pick-up, for a peaceful afternoon of swimming and paddling.
+Ask the front desk staff for directions for a peaceful afternoon of swimming and paddling.

 Don’t forget to visit the Egmont Heritage Centre & Museum – you will come away with a better understanding of our history and culture.